JamieLittle16/DashCam/README.md

 ## Conclusion

 The Mobile Dash-Cam app aims to provide essential features for recording and managing video footage while ensuring user-friendliness and security.
-The outlined features and limitations reflect a focused approach to development, prioritizing core functionalities that meet the needs of stakeholders.
+The outlined features and limitations reflect a focused approach to development, prioritising core functionalities that meet the needs of stakeholders.

 ## Getting Started